nightingal3/midtraining/README.md

 # Midtraining Bridges Pretraining and Posttraining Distributions

-This repository contains the code and configuration files for the paper:

-**"Midtraining Bridges Pretraining and Posttraining Distributions"**
+This repository contains the code and configuration files for the paper "Midtraining Bridges Pretraining and Posttraining Distributions" (2025)

 ## Overview
 This repo provides scripts and configuration templates to run large-scale language model training with midtraining, pretraining, and ablation experiments.
 All training is managed via YAML config files and SLURM batch scripts.